 All candidates for graduation must submit a Graduation Application.
 The deadline for submission is the 10th class day of the final semester.
 Students are encouraged to apply during the first week of class.
-The deadline date is posted on the Graduate School deadlines page website and is widely publicized by Student Services and the master's programs.
+The deadline date is posted on the Graduate School deadlines page website and is widely publicized by Graduate Student Services and the master's programs.
 The form must be submitted through Testudo, where students can also view their application status.

-Students who miss the application deadline must file a petition with the Graduate School.
-If the application is not approved, students must apply for graduation during the next semester.
-This would require students to register and pay tuition for a one-credit audit.
+Failure to complete the above step will result in a student not being cleared to graduate.
+Students who miss the application deadline must file a petition with the Graduate School and their academic advisor.
+If the petition is not approved, the student must apply for graduation during the next semester, register for a minimum of one-credit course in the following semester, and pay all appropriate tuition and fees for that course in the subsequent term.